HypothesisWorks/hypothesis/README.rst

  Hypothesis
 ================

-Hypothesis is a library for property based testing.
+Hypothesis is a library for property based testing in Python.
 You write tests encoding some invariant that you believe should always be true.
 Hypothesis then tries to prove you wrong.

 For example: